Should Democrats shut it down?

 And so I believe we need to be much more clear, not only about what we're fighting against, but what we are fighting for.

+At that event on Saturday, you also endorsed Zohran Mamdani.
 You criticized other Democratic leaders for delaying on endorsing him.

 You referred to something that you called spineless politics.

+What's going on?
 What's Mom Dani doing that you like?

 Well, what I said was as we prepare to try to win majorities in the House and the Senate in 2026,

+we need to first win the 2025 races.
 We have big races in Virginia and New Jersey for the governor's seats, great candidates.

 And we also

-I pointed out that Donald Trump has spent a huge amount of time and resources trying trying to defeat Momdani.
+need to win the mayoral race in New York City.
+I pointed out that Donald Trump has spent a huge amount of time and resources trying to defeat Momdani.

-And yet you have these very, you know, powerful big money special interests, financial interests.
+And yet you have these very, you know, powerful big money special interests, financial interests. combining with Donald Trump to try to defeat Mamdani.

 And so I do think this is a moment where Democrats need to stand up for the person who is fighting to reduce costs and make sure that people can afford to live where they work.

 Senator Chris Van Hollen of Maryland, thank you so much for taking the time.
+Thank you.

 Miles Bryan and Danielle Hewitt produce today's show.
+Amana El Saadi edited.

+Laura Bullard is our fact checker.
 Adrian Lilly and Patrick Boyd are our engineers.

-And I'm Noel King.
+And I'm Noelle King.

 It's Today Explained.